Cruise Advice For the Best Palermo Port Experience

 Panelle:

-Next, these crispy fritters are made from chickpea flour and are a local favorite.
+These crispy fritters are made from chickpea flour and are a local favorite.
 They are often served in a soft bun as a “pane e panelle” sandwich.
-As a result, they make a quick and satisfying street food option.
+So, they make a quick and satisfying street food option.

 Sfincione:

 If you’re in the mood for something heartier, try this Sicilian-style pizza.
 It features a thick, soft crust topped with tomato sauce, onions, anchovies, and Caciocavallo cheese.
-Because of this, it has a rich and savory flavor that’s quite different from traditional pizza.
+It also has a rich and savory flavor that’s quite different from traditional pizza.

 Cannoli: